 Bahrain - Data Protection Overview

-The introduction of a standalone legislation on personal data protection is recent, after relevant provisions were found in different legislations.
-This article covers the enactment of the Personal Data Protection Law No. (30) of 2018 ('the Law'), which came into force on 1 August 2019.
+This article provides an overview of the Personal Data Protection Law No. (30) of 2018 ('the Law'), which came into force on August 1, 2019.

-- the Central Bank of Bahrain and Financial Institutions Law 2006, which regulates data protection in the regulated financial activities sector;
+- the Central Bank of Bahrain and Financial Institutions Law 2006, regulating data protection in the regulated financial activities sector;

-- the Telecommunications Law 2002, which regulates data protection in the telecommunication sector; and
+- the Telecommunications Law 2002, regulating data protection by licensed telecommunications operators; and

-- the Labour Law 2012 ('the Labour Law'), which regulates data protection in employee-employer relationships.
+- the Labor Law 2012 ('the Labor Law'), which regulates data protection in employee-employer relationships.

 1.3.
 Case law